-At primary school, long division took me years to master, and there were always strange little things I just didn’t get or couldn’t do that others found easy (despite me apparently starting off well ahead in intellectual maturity and reading age)… I also always lost at Monopoly!
-Nevertheless, apart from a few such uncomfortable wobbles and blocks, I was able to keep up well into secondary school, even taking a couple of exams early.
+At primary school, long division took me years to master, and there were always strange little things I just didn’t get or couldn’t do what others found easy (despite me apparently starting off well ahead in intellectual maturity and reading age)… I also always lost at Monopoly!
+Nevertheless, apart from a few uncomfortable wobbles and blocks, I could keep up well into secondary school, even taking some exams early.

 If you are not online, you can forget about keeping in touch with your grandchildren.
 That is just the reality we are living in.
 However, for seniors living with dyscalculia or dyslexia, using the internet can be incredibly stressful and even dangerous.
 To help you with this necessary form of communication, we have put together a comprehensive guide to make the experience less stressful and more fun.

 How Dyscalculia and Dyslexia Affects People Later in Life

 Most of the media attention on dyscalculia and dyslexia is focused on how these maladies affect youngsters.
 Yet, older adults also have trouble living a normal life and performing specific activities when they are afflicted by these disabilities.
 In turn, this can cause undue frustration and stress.

 Seniors who acquire dyslexia and dyscalculia later in life often do so through trauma, dementia, stroke, or brain injury.
 For dementia and stroke, stress is typically a contributing factor.
 When stress is the source of dyslexia or dyscalculia, a dangerous cycle develops.